-- You must contact the Quality Improvement Organization to start your appeal no later than noon of the day after you receive the written notice telling you when we will stop covering your care. - If you miss the deadline for contacting the Quality Improvement Organization about your appeal, you can make your appeal directly to us instead.
+• You must contact the Quality Improvement Organization to start your appeal by noon of the day before the effective date on the Notice of Medicare Non-Coverage.

+• If you miss the deadline for contacting the Quality Improvement Organization, and you still want to file an appeal, you must make an appeal directly to us instead.
 For details about this other way to make your appeal, see Section 8.5.